newrelic/newrelic-agent-control/super-agent/src/agent_type/README.md

 * `file`: It represents a file in the filesystem.
 * `map[string]string`: A dictionary of key-value pairs, associating keys(string) and values(string).
 * `map[string]file`: A dictionary of key-value pairs, associating keys(string) and values(file).
-* `yaml`: The YAML type variable is used to handle multi-line strings that will be parsed as YAML such as Helm Charts.
+* `yaml`: The YAML type variable is used to handle multi-line strings that will be parsed as YAML such as Helm Charts values.

 ## Deployment